JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-2.md

 Thrombocytopenia

-* thrombotic microangiopathy such as thrombotic throm- bocytopenic purpura
+* thrombotic microangiopathy such as thrombotic thrombocytopenic purpura